Client: SC Conference Centre

 Completed: January 2019

 Industry: Real Estate Development

-Studios involved: Paperspace and Everyday Studio
+Collective Members: Paperspace Asia, Everyday Studio

 SC Asset is a Bangkok-based developer and manager of residential and commercial property, including condominiums, townhouses and detached homes for sale, as well as office buildings for rent.
 It has an ongoing collaboration with Advance Info Services Public Company (AIS) to provide high-speed digital internet access for its properties.

 The company entered the market with the launch of Bangkok’s Shinawatra Tower III in 1995.
 Listed on the Stock Exchange of Thailand in 2003, its earliest residential projects were in Bangkok, though the company has since expanded into several major upcountry markets.

 They wanted a well-lit, elegantly-designed space that would reflect the sensibilities and values common to all its users.
 With the help of Paperspace and Everyday Studio, the company has:

 - Improved engagement of the target market with its conference center by updating its amenities and making its ambiance more conducive to shared learning experiences.

 - Maximised resources by building on pre-existing assets such as the available natural lighting and previously allocated spaces for work and leisure.

 The SC Asset Conference Centre was built more than 10 years ago.
 The collective was mandated to improve the quality of its amenities, which would hopefully lead to more customers renting the space and increasing the company’s revenue.
 They also wanted the building to maximise natural lighting, be flexible for multiple usage, and have a modern, professional feel to it.